 YANA WANA'S LEGEND OF THE BLUEBONNET

 The Institute has produced a play for young audiences, Yana Wana's Legend of the Bluebonnet, in partnership with the Teatro Vivo of Austin, written by Miakan Garza members and Roxanne Schroeder-Arce.
 The play was initially commissioned by the Dallas Children's Theater and premiered in Dallas on March 23, 2018.
-The Institute will present the play in Austin on January 24, 2020 at U.T.
-Austin.
+The Institute will present the play in Austin on January 24, 2020 for the National Latino/a Education Research Agenda Project.

 INDIGENOUS ARTS SUMMER ENCOUNTER